 Once you have completed the EMT educational requirements and certification, you should always PREPARE for your interview by studying the MOST common EMT interview questions and answers.
 This is the KEY to your success!

 Now, the EMT interview can be tricky if you are NOT prepared for the questions beforehand.
-In your interview, you will be asked both general and behavioral type questions by the hiring manager.
-General interview questions focus more on what a candidate might do in a hypothetical situation, and behavioral interview questions probe a candidate’s past behaviors in similar situations.
+In your interview, you will be asked both general and behavioural-type questions by the hiring manager.
+General interview questions focus more on what a candidate might do in a hypothetical situation, and behavioural interview questions probe a candidate’s past behaviours in similar situations.
 With that said,

 To help you get started, we have listed the MOST common EMT interview questions and answers with sample answers.
 So let’s jump right in!

 During your EMT job interview, the hiring manager will start with this question as an icebreaker.
 The interviewer will ask you this question for a few reasons: First, they want to know a little about your passions and work experience.
 Secondly, they want to hear about the KEY skills and qualifications you possess and how they will be an asset as an EMT.
 Third, any previous job roles where the experience would be transferrable when working as an emergency medical technician.
 With that said,

 When answering this question, it is crucial not to give your entire life story but to talk about your education, KEY skills, and qualifications related to becoming an EMT.
 Therefore, it is recommended that your answer is NOT longer than 60-90 seconds.